Augmentations, annuli, and Alexander polynomials: Disk potentials, SFT-stretching, and a deformation of the Alexander polynomial

 \begin{proposition} The torsion $\tau_{K}$ is invariant under deformations (changing $J$, Lagrangian isotopies of $\Md$, etc.) for which $\int_{m}\lambda_{\rm std}$ remains positive. \end{proposition}

 \begin{proof} We want to show that $\tau_{K}(p,t)$ is invariant under deformations.
 Consider a generic 1-parameter family of geometric data with a perturbation scheme in which output punctures in several level holomorphic disks buildings are time-ordered.
 Using the positivity hypothesis, we can show the invariance of $\tau_{K}$ by studying codimension one phenomena associated to the presence of intersection points.
-Bifurcations of Floer strips are associated to four types of curves (see Figure \ref{bdry8_fig}): \begin{itemize} \item A disk of index $(-1)$ in $\mathcal{M}(\xi_{i},\xi_{j})$, $\xi_{i}\ne \xi_{j}$. \item A disk of index $(-1)$ in $\mathcal{M}(\eta_{i},\eta_{j})$, $\eta_{i}\ne \eta_{j}$. \item A disk of index $(-1)$ in $\mathcal{M}(\xi_{i},\xi_{i})$. \item A disk of index $(-1)$ in $\mathcal{M}(\eta_{i},\eta_{i})$. \end{itemize} We note that the last two $(-1)$ curves also arise as the limits of pinched holomorphic annuli, see Figure \ref{bdry9_fig}.
+Bifurcations of Floer strips are associated to four types of curves (see Figure \ref{bdry8_fig}): \begin{itemize} \item A disk of virtual dimension $(-1)$ in $\mathcal{M}(\xi_{i},\xi_{j})$, $\xi_{i}\ne \xi_{j}$. \item A disk of virtual dimension $(-1)$ in $\mathcal{M}(\eta_{i},\eta_{j})$, $\eta_{i}\ne \eta_{j}$. \item A disk of virtual dimension $(-1)$ in $\mathcal{M}(\xi_{i},\xi_{i})$. \item A disk of virtual dimension $(-1)$ in $\mathcal{M}(\eta_{i},\eta_{i})$. \end{itemize} We note that the last two $(-1)$ curves also arise as the limits of pinched holomorphic annuli, see Figure \ref{bdry9_fig}.

 To see that $\tau_{K}$ remains invariant under the first two $(-1)$-instances, we note that it is well-known how they affect the differential $D(e^{p},e^{t})$: by row or column operations.
 This leaves $\det(D)$ fixed and hence $\tau_{K}$ does not change.